-With a holding of $A K \times experience$ suggests that leading a top one is best play.
-If partner is well at home in the suit (he may have $Q \times X$, for example) we could still continue with a low one at trick two, having surveyed the dummy.
+With a holding of •A K × × experience suggests that leading a top one is best play.
+If partner is well at home in the suit (he may have •Q × ×, for example) we can still continue with a low one at trick two, having surveyed the dummy.